 Key Ingredients:

-I start with organic grass-fed beef bones (knuckle bones, marrow bones, feet) and roast them until deeply caramelized.
-Then they go into the pot with organic carrots, celery, onions, garlic, and fresh rosemary for a full 48 hours.
-I add a splash of organic apple cider vinegar because it pulls minerals from the bones during the simmer, making calcium, magnesium, and phosphorus available in a form your body can actually absorb when you're depleted.
-Here's what I've learned: that 48-hour simmer breaks down collagen into gelatin and amino acids.
-The broth gets viscous, rich, golden.
-Cool it and watch it gel.
-That gel is the proof.
+Organic, grass-fed beef bones plus organic carrots, celery, onions, garlic, and fresh rosemary = pure postpartum magic.
+A splash of organic apple cider vinegar before the 48-hour simmer allows for maximum mineral extraction, making calcium, magnesium, and phosphorus available in a form your body can actually absorb when you're depleted.
+Here's what we've learned: that 48-hour simmer breaks down collagen into gelatin and amino acids.
+The broth gets viscous, rich and golden.
 Grass-fed bones matter because animals raised on pasture concentrate fat-soluble vitamins (A, D, K2) and omega-3s in their bones and marrow.
-You can't get these compounds any other way.
-This isn't soup stock.
-This is what I wished someone had made for me.
+Sip as a health tonic with fresh herbs and a squeeze of lemon in the morning, right before bed, or in the middle of the day when you need a moment of zen.

 Key Ingredients:

-This broth glows golden and smells like ginger and garlic before you even lift the spoon.
-I build it in layers: dashi made with kombu and dried mushrooms, my 48-hour bone broth, organic white miso for depth and beneficial bacteria.
-Each component gets simmered separately, then combined, then simmered again with organic pastured chicken thighs until the meat falls apart at the touch of a spoon.
+This chicken soup is designed to be familiar yet new-- not quite your grandma's chicken soup, but still a chicken soup for the postpartum soul.
+Like any good chicken soup, it's built in layers: dashi made with kombu and local, organic dried mushrooms, our 48-hour bone broth, fresh ginger and organic white miso for depth and beneficial probiotics.
+While the pastured chicken thighs slowly cook in the dashi, local, organic mushrooms-- typically trumpets, shiitakes and oysters-- roast in a rich miso butter in the oven before finishing in the broth.
 Across Asian postpartum traditions, the prescription stays consistent: keep the mother warm.
 The ginger spreads warmth through your body, improving circulation, waking up digestion gently.
 The kombu delivers iodine for thyroid function (essential when your thyroid is recalibrating postpartum).
 All that umami from kombu, dried shiitakes, miso, bone broth, and roasted local mushrooms creates deep satisfaction.
-Dark meat chicken provides collagen that breaks down into gelatin and amino acids.
-This is the soup I wish I'd had.
+Just a touch of coconut aminos at the end creates an X factor that gives, dare we say it... mac and cheese vibes.

 Key Ingredients: